Faith's Procedure on

 Send a Message to Faith

-We'll deliver your message to Faith at her hospital bed.
+We'll deliver your message to Faith as soon as we see her.